 Prepare decoction of roots (5 grams) and drink.

-Take root powder in dose of 5 grams with old Gur, twice a day for 5 days.
+Take root powder in a dose of 5 grams with old Gur, twice a day for 5 days.

 Scorpion sting and snakebite